vishvAsa/kalpAntaram/kANe/v4/0/Additions_and_Corrections.md

 that simply officiating as a priest or accepting a gift entailed a prāyaścıtta; vide Tai.
 A. II.
 16. 17 arsfit S T 1937 : FOTTERI OG utzita'.
 Manu X. 109-111 appear

 to endorse this view.
-140 line 7 Read' and as marking' 149 line 23 Add at end 'Visvarūpa on Yaj.
+140 line 7 Read' and as marking' 149 line 23 Add at end 'Viśvarūpa on Yaj.
 III 248 states

 that in the Angirasa-smrti an expiation called Vajra is described and it is provided therein that those who are guilty of a mahāpātaka are purified after three years.
 The Mit. on Yā}.
 III 254 quotes the same half-verse as of